Thoughts on variable fonts

 Moreover, this is a new situation for type.
 Long ago, when type was made of wood and metal, it would naturally wear out with use, and need to be replaced.
 In the 20th century, advancements in typesetting technology meant that font libraries would have to be tossed out and replaced with new formats.
 So obsolescence was always in the mix.
 These days, digital fonts seem endlessly durable.

-Still, these historical comparisions are strained.
+Still, these historical comparisons are strained.
 Now 30 years old, digital typefounding seems mature relative to other digital technology.
 But relative to other typefounding technology, it’s just a blip.
 For most of typesetting history, being a typefounder meant spending your career near molten metal and carcinogens, not an Aeron chair and Keurig coffee pods.

 Why is this possible?
 Because font formats have been so stable for so long.
 I have to imagine the calculus is similar for other independent type designers.
 So yes, format stagnation is bad for business in the sense of putting a ceiling on what we can accomplish.
 But it’s arguably a necessary ingredient for independence.